-(k) advise the Minister on any matter referred to the Council by the Minister in respect of the protection of housing consumers or the objectives of this Act; (l) (m) engage in undertakings to promote improved structural quality of homes; engage in undertakings to improve ethical and Technical Standards in the home building industry; 5 (n) prescribe the requirements for- (i) the approval of a certification body; and ٠ (0) (ii) the listing of a competent person; and determine the minimum level of indemnity insurance required to be held by a certification body or a competent person in the circumstances contemplated in section $49(1)(b)$ .
-10 (2) The e Council may- (a) approve a certification scheme which has as its purpose the certification of performance-based methods of construction as determined in the Home Building Manual; 15 (b) approve a legal person as a certification body which is authorised to provide certification of a design or compliance with the Home Building Manual through its certifier; (c) through Board approval as contemplated in section 36, and only after consultation with the Minister and the Minister of Finance, establish, maintain and administer different funds for different purposes as contemplated in Part 20 1 of Chapter V; ( d ) keep a record of competent persons; (e) acquire, register, deal with and dispose of any trade mark; (f) make recommendations to the Minister in respect of any amendment to this 25 (g) Act; issue directives to a person or group of persons in relation to compliance with this Act; and (h) generally do all things necessary or expedient to achieve its objectives in terms of this Act.
-30 Appoint ment of Chief Executive Officer and Chief Financial Officer The Board must appoint a Chief Executive Officer and a Chief Financial ensure that the Council meets its objectives.
-(2) The and Chie (3) A 1 have qua e Board must invite applications for the positions of Chief Executive Officer friendly Financial Officer by publishing advertisements in the media.
-Derson appointed as Chief Executive Officer or Chief Financial Officer must alifications and experience relevant to the functions of the Council as a ded in terms of a job evaluation system approved by the Board.
-35 Conditio ns of appointment of Chief Executive Officer and Chief Financial Officer Officer is The appointment of the Chief Executive Officer and the Chief Financial subject to the conclusion of an annual performance contract with the Board.
-40 term of fi (2) The Chief Executive Officer and the Chief Financial Officer are appointed for a term of five years and may be re-appointed for only one additional term of five years.
-(3) The Chief Executive Officer and the Chief Financial Officer hold office on terms and cond (4) Th itions determined by the Board. e Chief Executive Officer and the Chief Financial Officer are entitled to a 45 tion package determined by the Board. e Chief Executive Officer and the Chief Financial Officer are accountable to the Acting C Chief Executive Officer and Acting Chief Financial Officer 50 The Board may in writing appoint any person who has the appropriate ge and skills to act as Chief Executive Officer or Chief Financial Officer when the holder of that office-
+(k) advise the Minister on any matter referred to the Council by the Minister in respect of the protection of housing consumers or the objectives of this Act; (l) (m) engage in undertakings to promote improved structural quality of homes; engage in undertakings to improve ethical and technical standards in the home building industry; (n) prescribe the requirements for- 5 () (i) the approval of a certification body; and (ii) the listing of a competent person; and (0) determine the minimum level of indemnity insurance required to be held by a certification body or a competent person in the circumstances contemplated in section $49(1)(b)$.
+10 (2) The e Council may- (a) performance-based methods of construction as determined in the Home 1.5 (b) Building Manual; approve a legal person as a certification body which is authorised to provide 15 (0) certification of a design or compliance with the Home Building Manual through its certifier; (c) through Board approval as contemplated in section 36, and only after consultation with the Minister and the Minister of Finance, establish, maintain 20 and administer different funds for different purposes as contemplated in Part 1 of Chapter V; (d) keep a record of competent persons; (e) acquire, register, deal with and dispose of any trade mark; (f) make recommendations to the Minister in respect of any amendment to this 25 (-) Act; (g) issue directives to a person or group of persons in relation to compliance with this Act; and (h) generally do all things necessary or expedient to achieve its objectives in terms of this Act.
+30 Appoint ment of Chief Executive Officer and Chief Financial Officer 15 .
+(1) The Board must appoint a Chief Executive Officer and a Chief Financial ensure that the Council meets its objectives.
+(2) Th e Board must invite applications for the positions of Chief Executive Officer f Financial Officer by publishing advertisements in the media.
+35 person appointed as Chief Executive Officer or Chief Financial Officer must alifications and experience relevant to the functions of the Council as ed in terms of a job evaluation system approved by the Board.
+J 7 11 7 Conditio ons of appointment of Chief Executive Officer and Chief Financial Officer 16.
+(1)) The appointment of the Chief Executive Officer and the Chief Financial 40 Officer is subject to the conclusion of an annual performance contract with the Board. e Chief Executive Officer and the Chief Financial Officer are appointed for a ive years and may be re-appointed for only one additional term of five years. e Chief Executive Officer and the Chief Financial Officer hold office on terms litions determined by the Board.
+45 e Chief Executive Officer and the Chief Financial Officer are entitled to a ation package determined by the Board.
+Board. e Chief Executive Officer and the Chief Financial Officer are accountable to the Acting C Chief Executive Officer and Acting Chief Financial Officer 50 - ) The Board may in writing appoint any person who has the appropriate ge and skills to act as Chief Executive Officer or Chief Financial Officer when the holder of that office-